StyleKQC: A Style-Variant Paraphrase Corpus for Korean Questions and Commands: Proposed Scheme

-\paragraph{Writing formal paraphrases} Next is a process in which the workers of the subgroups exchange queries generated by each other and rewrite them into formal style sentences\footnote{In this process, the workers check the validity of the query created by each other, that the incompleteness of the queries that the moderator could have omitted can be pointed out.}.
-We primarily asked for the formal style because there are more diverse expressions for formal utterances in the Korean language regarding indirect speech and honorifics \cite{byon2006role}, so that it is easier for paraphrasing compared to informal ones that might not come to the worker's mind at the first place.
-It was required that the utterances fit with the conversation with the senior or elderly addressees rather than the friends or juniors.
+\paragraph{Writing formal sentences} The next is a process in which the workers of subgroups exchange queries generated by each other and rewrite them into formal style sentences.\footnote{In this process, the workers check the validity of the query created by each other, that the incompleteness of the queries overlooked by the moderator (author) can be pointed out.} We primarily asked for the formal style because there are more diverse expressions for formal utterances in the Korean language regarding indirect speech and honorifics \cite{byon2006role}, so that the paraphrasing is easier compared to informal ones that might not come to the worker's mind at the first place.
+The formal utterances were required to fit with the conversation with senior or elderly addressees rather than friends or juniors.

 Rewriting was required for a total of 5 sentences.
-To make the paraphrases as diverse as possible, the asking strategies in \citet{byon2006role} and \citet{cho2008strategic} were requested.
-We display some excerpts: \begin{itemize}[noitemsep] \item Softening the commands to requests \item Mentioning the addressee's responsibility \item Lessening the addressee's burden \item Asking the availability of the addressee \end{itemize} Some of these characteristics are shared across the culture \cite{brown1987politeness}.
-It may also be exhibited similar in the East Asian society \cite{gu1990politeness} and within similar syntax such as Japanese \cite{okamoto1999situated,fukada2004universal}.
-However, we faced language-specific considerations regarding the functional and lexical expressions and asked the workers to reflect them in the construction.
-Simultaneously, to fit with the naturalness within colloquial context, written-style or outdated phrases/words were eschewed.
+To make the paraphrases as diverse as possible, the asking strategies in \newcite{byon2006role} and \newcite{cho2008strategic} were requested.
+We display some excerpts: \begin{itemize}[noitemsep] \item Softening the commands to requests \item Indirectly mentioning the addressee's obligation \item Mentioning the addressee's responsibility \item Alleviating the addressee's burden with polarity items such as \textit{please} or \textit{bit} \item Asking the availability of the addressee \end{itemize} Some of these characteristics are shared across the culture \cite{brown1987politeness}.
+It may also be exhibited similar in the East Asian society \cite{gu1990politeness} and within a similar syntax such as Japanese \cite{okamoto1999situated,fukada2004universal}.
+However, we faced language-specific considerations regarding functional and lexical expressions and asked the workers to reflect them in the construction.
+Simultaneously, to fit with the naturalness within colloquial context, written-style or outdated phrases/words were avoided.